Menstrual Cycle Periodization

 Example 2: Undulating Periodization

-An undulating scheme is a natural fit with the menstrual cycle.
+An undulating scheme is a natural fit with a menstrual cycle.
 The intensity waves up and down over a period of days or weeks.
 You can easily synch the those waves to your own.

 Here is an example of what this could look like: